Daily Photo – On Mount Kinabalu

 I'd like to say today's photo is looking back to the summit of Mount Kinabalu but I can't be sure it is.

-Having hung around at the till there were only a few of us left I was torn at going back down the mountain so soon.
+Having hung around at the summit till there were only a few of us left I was torn at going back down the mountain so soon.
 Was this all there was?
 Surely not!
 But then again, folks that get to the top of Everest only get to spend 15 minutes or so on the top of the world before heading down and that's after they've spent weeks, or months even, on the ascent!.
 Maybe that's why I'm not a mountaineer – I tend to enjoy the destination as well as the journey, and sometimes more so.

-Again, my jaunt to the of Mount Kinabalu was in 1989 and before the mandatory guide era so I don't know what choice you have to linger these days.
+Again, my jaunt to the summit of Mount Kinabalu was in 1989 and before the mandatory guide era so I don't know what choice you have to linger these days.

-I found a Norwegian and an Italian that similarly didn't want to descend right away and together we determined to spend up to a couple of hours wandering the plateau and visiting some of the other peaks.
+I found a Norwegian and an Italian that similarly didn't want to descend right away and together we determined to spend up to a couple of hours wandering the summit plateau and visiting some of the other peaks.

 The granodiorite that forms the summit of Mount Kinabalu is an intrusive igneous .
 That means that it basically pushed its way up as a hot, molten lava into the overlying sedimentary layers before cooling and hardening.
 Over the following eons the surrounding seimentary rocks were eroded away leaving the harder igneous exposed.
 While the has obviously weathered over the millenia, the structures to the right of the peak certainly still show of having been a fluid at some point in their past.